-These photographs of homeless people were taken over the past year in San Francisco.
-Working with a small non-profit agency, Care Through Touch Institute (CTI), our goal was to document some of their clients.
-Photographing them and recording their stories proved to be empowering for these people, and also very humbling for those of us involved.
-The CTI mission is to care and educate poor and marginalized people by providing massage therapy and holistic health practices that transform body, mind and spirit.
+These photographs of homeless people were taken over a 5-yer period in San Francisco.
+Working with a small non-profit agency, Care Through Touch Institute, our goal was to document some of their clients.
+This project proved to be empowering for these people, and also very humbling for those of us involved.
+Interestingly, all of these folks were thrilled to participate, tell their story and have their photo taken.

 While many of these homeless people were from broken homes and uneducated, others were once nurses, businessman, and educators.
-It made me realize how fragile life can be.
+It made me realize how fragile life can be!

 © John A. Verner - Clear Lotus Photography